-Explore Patriot Perks!
+Explore Patriot Perks

-Patriot Perks is a program which aims to create, increase, and enhance engagement between the George Mason Community and local businesses in the Northern Virginia area and beyond.
-Businesses of all kinds offer discounts to George Mason students, faculty, staff and alumni which promotes shopping locally and supporting businesses that support our university!
-Learn more at patriotperks.gmu.edu
+Patriot Perks is a program which aims to create, increase, and enhance engagement between the George Mason Community and local businesses in the Northern Virginia area.
+150+ businesses offer exclusive discounts to George Mason students, faculty, staff and alumni.
+Find discounts at patriotperks.gmu.edu or scan the QR code.